 How to Set “File Explorer” to open to “This PC” instead of “Quick Access” on Windows 11?

 Step 1.
-Bring up the File Explorer window by pressing
+Bring up the File Explorer window by pressing the Windows + E keys simultaneously from the keyboard.

 Alternatively, click on the File Explorer icon on the taskbar to launch it.